jacegu/javieracero.com/_drafts/design-consistency.markdown

 ### Over-engineering

 The features on the left tail of the distribution suffer from over-engineering.
-The simpler the feature, the bigger the problem is.
+The simpler the logic, the bigger the problem is.
 Boilerplate code and excessive indirection are some of the expected symptoms.
-These usually complicate the features' maintainability making the them harder to understand and evolve.
+These usually complicate the maintainability, making the application harder to understand and evolve.

 ![Complexity-vs-Feature-Count-Distribution-Left-Tail](https://s3.amazonaws.com/javieracero.com/consistent-design-feature-count-vs-comlexity-2.png)